FAQ about Interlibrary Loans (ILL) & Article/Chapter Scan & Deliver

 How do I access Colombo?

-- NEW: As of July 26, 2016, your Concordia netname and password are required to access Colombo.
+- Your Concordia netname and password are required to access Colombo.

 - Bookmarking tip: bookmark the service's homepage for future access, NOT the actual login page.